robric/k8s-svc-and-lb-testing/README.md

 So now, let's investigate how the magic operates within the pod... because by default trafic would just take the default route via eth0 after leaving our nging container.

 ```

+#1 There is DNS request at first with service address for app2 so trafic can be sent to svc.

 DNS resolution to app2 svc (app2 ClusterIP   = 10.43.202.115)

 ubuntu@vm1:~$ sudo ip netns exec cni-3c8ab1bb-dd29-06bd-3242-83a12ce53680 bash